jsspen/listeners-friend/README.md

 ## Getting Started

 1. Clone or download a copy of this repo.
-2. Install the required dependencies: `pip install python-dotenv spotipy`
+2. Install the required dependencies: `pip install python-dotenv spotipy selenium bs4`
 3. Rename the included `example.env` to `.env`, change the default input file path if desired, and update with your API credentials.

 ## Basic Usage

 1. Add a list of album titles, each on a new line, to `input.txt`
-2. Run the program: `python text-to-spotify-playlist.py`
+2. Run the program: `python listeners_friend.py.py`
-3. Enter playlist info when prompted.
+3. Select list input source
+4. Albums not found will be saved to a text file and number missing will be added to playlist description
-4. A new playlist will be created from your list!
+5. A new playlist will be created!

+## How It Works

+### Authorization

-_First Authorization:_ The first time you run the program you'll be sent to a Spotify authorization page in your browser.
+The first time you run the program you'll be sent to a Spotify authorization page in your browser.
 It should be asking you if you want to allow connecting to { _whatever you named your app when getting your API credentails_ }.
 After this you'll be routed to your Redirect URI.
 Copy the <u>full</u> URL and paste it into the command prompt to finalize authorization.
 The OAuth token will be stored in a `.cache` file.

-## How It Works
+### Standard Text Input

 - Reads a text file, parses the info, and creates the relevant Spotify-format search terms.
 In the current state this means finding the associated URI for each album.
 - Uses Spotify OAuth and a user's credentials, safely stored in environment variables, to authenticate with the official Spotify API.